MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allows you to turn off WPAD (Web Proxy Auto-Discovery) optimization in Google Chrome.
+  Allows you to turn off WPAD (Web Proxy Auto-Discovery) optimization in Microsoft Edge.

 If you disable this policy, WPAD optimization is disabled, which makes the browser wait longer for DNS-based WPAD servers.